🌡️ Loading weather...

 Understanding Hanover's Snow Removal Ordinances and Legal Requirements

-- Minimum Path Width: A clear path of at least 36 inches must be maintained for accessibility.
+• Minimum Path Width: An accessible path of at least 36 inches must be maintained for pedestrian safety and ADA compliance.

 Hanover Neighborhood Snow Management Challenges